nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Buyer: Someone who is seeking to purchase property.

-* Seller: Seomeone who is seeking to sell their property.
+* Seller: Someone who is seeking to sell their property.

 * Words in `UPPER_CASE` are inputs to be supplied by the user.<br>
   e.g. In `add-b n/NAME`, `NAME` is an input such as `add-b n/Chok Hoe`.